 You have probably heard your cat emit fast and intense teeth chattering- especially when they spot a bird while gazing out of a window.
-This strange behavior is a mix of predatory excitement and frustration at not being able to get to the prey, that makes them a bit “cuckoo”.
+This strange behavior is a mix of predatory excitement and frustration at not being able to get to the prey, which makes them a bit “cuckoo”.

 Why do my kitty’s ears twitch?

 Cat whose ears rotate with quick, sudden movements is a cat on a mission, ready to execute an “attack”.
-It’s also normal for their ears to twitch while they sleep (during REM phase) or while being petted.
+It’s also normal for their ears to twitch while they sleep (during the REM phase) or while being petted.

 Why is my cat scared of my dog?

-Cats have good reason to be fearful of dogs, since most dogs are bigger and smell like a predator.
+Cats have good reason to be fearful of dogs since most dogs are bigger and smell like a predator.
 And, of course, because they instinctively chase fast-moving objects that are smaller than they are, like cats.